Conditional Knockout Mouse Models

 CRISPR for generating Conditional Knock-out Mice

-Conditional knockout mice are generated by crossbreeding two transgenic mouse lines, one with homozygous “floxed” (flanked by loxP) allele, and the other bearing Cre recombinase transgene under the control of a promoter directing tissue specific expression or ubiquitous expression.
+CKO mice are generated by crossbreeding two transgenic mouse lines, one with homozygous “floxed” (flanked by loxP) allele, and the other bearing Cre recombinase transgene under the control of a promoter directing tissue specific expression or ubiquitous expression.
 The Cre expression has minimal unwanted effects in the animal as the mouse genome does not contain endogenous loxP sites, providing an ideal background for site-specific recombination.

 FAQs - Conditional Knockout (CKO) Mouse Models